-It’s not often that a change in the world of travel rewards makes headlines in the mainstream media, but it’s not surprising since, unfortunately, almost everyone still thinks that their spending is what will earn them points quickly.
-That’s obviously not the case, but it doesn’t mean that Empire (Sobeys and other banners) moving from AIR MILES to Scene+ isn’t of interest.
+It’s not often that a change in the world of travel rewards makes headlines in the mainstream media, but it’s not that surprising since, unfortunately, almost everyone still thinks that their spending is what will earn them points quickly.
+That’s obviously not the case, but that doesn’t mean that Empire (Sobeys and other brands) moving from AIR MILES to Scene+ isn’t of interest.

 Here are the details… including the 2 potentially very positive aspects of this change, which actually have absolutely nothing to do with the Scene+ program itself.

 By the way, the last Empire banners will switch to Scene+ on March 23 (IGA in Québec and Thrifty Foods in British Columbia).

 At that moment, Sobeys and all other Empire banners (Safeway, Foodland, Foodland & Participating Co-ops, FreshCo, Chalo!
 FreshCo, Thrifty Foods, IGA, IGA Extra, Les Marchés Tradition, Rachelle Béry, Lawtons Drugs, Needs Convenience, and the pharmacy and liquor divisions of these banners) and the Voilà by Sobeys grocery delivery service will all use the Scene+ program.

 We can’t be serious in our mission to help you travel more for less if we don’t start with a very valuable sidenote.

 The very best tip for your grocery shopping if you want to maximize your rewards is certainly not Sobeys’ 1 AIR MILES reward mile for every $20 that earns you only an unbelievably terrible ≈ 0.525% back.

 No, it’s using the American Express Cobalt Card, which allows you to earn:

 - ≈ 7.5% in Aeroplan points (or more; the value of Aeroplan points is literally unlimited)